kwebio/kwebio.github.io/index.md

 #### What is Kweb?

-Kweb is a library for building single-page web applications in the [Kotlin](http://kotlinlang.org/) programming language.
-You can think of it as a powerful Kotlin DSL that allows you to remote-control web browsers to a web server.
+Kweb is a library for building web applications in the [Kotlin](http://kotlinlang.org/) programming language.

-Even though your code runs on the server, Kweb allows you to interact to the browser DOM directly, for example here we create a `<p>` element and set its text:
+Kweb is fairly unusual in that, while your code runs on the server, Kweb allows you to interact to the browser DOM directly as if it was local to the web server.

+For example, here we create a `<p>` element and set its text:

 ```kotlin
 doc.body.p().text("this is an example HTML paragraph")